 However, one point is to stressed here with regard to the text.
 The text is not 'sacrosanct' as classical forms, though some families of performers retained their special texts because they were written exclusively for their ancestors.
 It is flexible, the performer having the option to draw both from other texts or from other sources.
-But they took care not to borrow from a
+But they took care not to borrow from a contemporary text as that would lower their reputation.
+Instead, they ordered new daruvus to be written, on the model of popular daruvus.

-This leads us to another important factor: since the text is flexible and new things perennially join the main stream, it is not easy to say which is an authentic text (even of a particular writer).
+This leads s to another important factor : since the text is flexible and new things perennially join the main stream, it is not easy to say which is an authentic text (even of a particular writer).
 This has happened with the Kuchipudi text itself and after months-long deliberations of performers, gurus and critics the erstwhile Sangeet Natak Academi of Andhra could not clinch the issue regarding the authenticity of Siddhendra's Bhamakalapam.
 Since in Toorpu Bhagavatham printed texts are rare, and since the gurusishya tradition existed in which the guru decided the text, interplations are plenty.
 Unless an ankitam (dedicatory epistle in the last charanam of daruvu) is mentioned in text, no one can easily recognize whose song/poem it is.
 There were always minor writers in the villages who were happy to add a stanza here and a song there written at the behest of Bhama performer and considered that a great opportunity!

-The text abounds in songs written is desi meters: Daruvu, ragada, padyam, kandam and kandardham, seesam and seesartham, vacanamela, dwipada, diwipadartham, triputa and arthachandrika, dwipada - as the name indicates is a two-lined stanza with five syllable, often used for narrative and descriptive purposes.
+The text abounds in songs written is desi meters : Daruvu, ragada, padyam, kandam and kandardham, seesam and seesartham, vacanamela, dwipada, diwipadartham, triputa and arthachandrika, dwipada - as the name indicates is a two-lined stanza with five syllable, often used for narrative and descriptive purposes.
 Most of the sandhi vacanas are done in dwipada.
 Amount the metrical stanzas kandam and seesam are the most prominent.
 Along with dwipada.
 These two fulfil the major narrative functions.
 These poems are sung in raga and have no rhythm and so cannot be danced.
 However, there is a peculiar way in which even these narrative models gain theatricality.